Skip to main content

 NEMBA Signature Trail Grants

-NEMBA's Signature Trail Grant Program provides funding for exceptional trail projects spearheaded and executed by a NEMBA Chapter and are limited to the creation of new trails and trail systems.
+NEMBA's Signature Trail Grant Program provides funding for exceptional trail projects spearheaded and executed by a NEMBA Chapter and is limited to the creation of new trails and trail systems.

 Grant requests can be for any amount from $1000 - $10,000.
 With priority given to applications over $2,500.